jhumelsine/jhumelsine.github.io/_posts/2024-05-01-interpreter-design-pattern-parser-implementation.md

 * For a _linked list_, assign a pointer to the first node in the list.
 Then execute the body of a `while` loop while the pointer is not `null`.
 In the loop body, access the node being pointed at and reassign the pointer the `next` value of the current node.
 * For a _tree_, recursively descend the left sub-tree, access the current node, and recursively descend the right sub-tree.

 I remember the first time I was introduced to the Iterator concept.
-It was the mid 1990s and my project was using an internal proprietary framework/library which used Iterator internally.
+It was the mid-1990s and my project was using an internal proprietary framework/library which used Iterator internally.
 We could choose any data structure mechanism we desired, but we had to implement `first()` and `next()` so that the framework/library would know how to iterate whatever data structure we decided to use.

 I was very confused by the requirement to provide implementations for `first()` and `next()`.
 In hindsight, these are two common methods for Iterator implementations.